 Not included in this cost:

-In addition, students are expected to pay Emergency medical insurance in the amount of $50/month.
+In addition, students are expected to pay Emergency medical insurance in the amount of $1.53/daily.

 "Most Study Abroad students live in the University's purpose-built self-catering flats apartments).
 The Accommodation Office is also able to provide a list of privatelyowned flats and houses to rent in the city and they are always happy to answer any questions.